ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 This is a list of ideas.
 Most of these will never be implemented (or if they will, they would be accompanied with a buff.
 The aim is to make the game hard in fun ways, not just make it crushingly tough), it's just a list from me brainstorming, il publish it here so if you have any feedback on them or suggestions id love to know.

 - Make settings customisable without recompiling
 - Limit health items to 3 each and make it so you automatically max out all 9 every time you go near a save point.
-Sort of like Elden Ring
 - Increase protaganists attack power to reduce the annoyance of bullet sponges
 - Further limit MP, but increase magic damage
 - Increase enemy spawn rates (not sure if this is possible for someone of my reverse-engineering skill to implement but it might be worth a try)